1/8 Featuring jokes, clips and material that you won't have heard in this week's News Quiz.

 Rory Bremner looks at the life and career of his hero, impressionist Mike Yarwood.

 3/5 A visit to the circus heralds arcane amusements.
-From May 1996.
+Songs and stories from Ivor Cutler.

 3/4 The comedian presents more jokes and songs.